 Prior Coursework

-No credits from other institutions are allowed to count toward the degree.
+No credits from other institutions are allowed to transfer toward the degree.

-With program approval, up to 4 credits from UW-Madison numbered 300 or above are allowed to count toward the degree.
-Coursework earned five or more years prior to admission to a master's degree is not allowed to satisfy requirements.
+With program approval, students may transfer up to 4 credits from other institutions or in coursework numbered 300 or above from the undergraduate career completed at UW–Madison.
+Transfer credits from other institutions must be equivalent to the rigor of UW-Madison courses numbered 300 and above.
+Coursework earned ten or more years prior to admission to a master's degree is not allowed to satisfy requirements.

 Probation